mafpi/02456_Project_PaiNN/README.md

 ---

 ## Other Modules
-1. [src.Synopsis.md](src/Synopsis.md): This file outlines the project plan for "02456 Molecular Property Prediction using Graph Neural Networks".
+1. [src.Synopsis.md](src/Synopsis.md): This file outlines the project plan.

-2. [src.data.AtomNeighbours](src/data/AtomNeighbours.py): A module to calculate the neighborhood adjacency matrix for atoms within a certain cutoff distance in each graph of a batch.
+2. [src.data.AtomNeighbours](src/data/AtomNeighbours.py): A module to calculate the neighborhood adjacency matrix for atoms within a certain cutoff distance in each graph.

 3. [src.data.testAtomNeighbours](src/data/AtomNeighbours.py): Automatic tests of correctness of [src.data.AtomNeighbours](src/data/AtomNeighbours.py)